cjdbarlow/bedside-notebook/orphans/orphans.md

 - Arterial line
 - Volume line available to maintain preload
 - Vasopressor infusion to avoid excessive hypotension
-- If critical (cannot lie flat): spontaneously ventilating induction to avoid PPV and increase in RV afterload, and reduce instability associated with rapid induction
+- If critical (cannot lie flat): spontaneously ventilating induction to avoid PPV and ↑ in RV afterload, and reduce instability associated with rapid induction

 ### Minimise surgical time
 - Prepped and draped preinduction